ddttom/timeline/README.md

    - First checks geolocation database for existing GPS data
    - Extracts EXIF GPS metadata if not in database
    - Stores new GPS data for future runs
+5. **Timeline Augmentation**: Extracts GPS coordinates from images and adds them to timeline data (if enabled)
-5. **Indexing**: Creates a comprehensive metadata index keyed by file paths
+6. **Indexing**: Creates a comprehensive metadata index keyed by file paths

 ### Phase 2: Geolocation Inference